kmaaallen/unicorn-attractor-milestone/README.md

 | TOTAL                                         | 115        | 0       | 100%     |

-SUBSCRIPTIONS MODULE TO GO IN HERE WHEN TESTS DONE
 #### How to run these tests
 In order to run these tests you must use the project locally and in your environment variables comment out the postgres database and use the sqlite database that comes with django.
-You must also pip3 install coverage
+You must also run the following command:
+> $pip3 install coverage
-To generate the reports run the following command: $ coverage run --source='<app-name>' manage.py test <app-name>
+To generate the reports run the following command to test each app individually:
+> $ coverage run --source='<app-name>' manage.py test <app-name>
+To generate a report in the terminal or in html run these commands respectively:
-Then $ coverage report
+> $ coverage report
+> $ coverage html

 ## Deployment
 ### How to deploy this project to Heroku
 1. Go to the Heroku website (https://id.heroku.com/login) and login to your account.
 2. Create a new application by clicking “New” in your dashboard.
 Name this app and set the region to Europe.
 3. Configure the deployment option for your app to be direct from GitHub and link to your repository containing the project code.
+4. Add the Heroku postgres database add on by navigating to 'Resources' from your app in Heroku
+    - In your project, to enable connection to this database, in terminal run:
+    > $ python3 -m pip install dj-database-url psycopg2
+5. Install the gunicorn library using the following command to allow heroku to run this project:
+    > $ python3 -m pip install --user gunicorn
+6. In the settings file add to the local host with the following:
+    > ALLOWED_HOSTS = ['localhost', 'my heroku app URL']
+7. Set the default database in settings to the postgres one from Heroku
+8. Create an env.py file at the top level and ensure this is in git ignore.
+Set env variables here to run locally.
-4. Set configuration variables in Heroku by going to the ‘settings’ section of your application.
+9. Set configuration variables in Heroku by going to the ‘settings’ section of your application.
 Set them as follows:

 - IP	0.0.0.0
 - PORT	5000
 - DATABASE_URL
+    - Use the postgres DB url in here
 - EMAIL_ADDRESS
+    - The email address you want to send the contact form to
 - EMAIL_PASSWORD
+    - A random password - not the password to your actual email account - for authentication
 - SECRET_KEY
 - STRIPE_PUBLISHABLE
+    - You will have to create an account on [stripe](www.stripe.com) to get a publishable and secret key
 - STRIPE_SECRET

-- In order to deploy to Heroku you need to make sure your project has a requirements.txt file
+10. In order to deploy to Heroku you need to make sure your project has a requirements.txt file
     - Create by running the following command in your terminal:
     > pip freeze –local  > requirements.txt
-- You will also need a Procfile
+11. You will also need a Procfile
     - Create by running the following command in your terminal:
-> Echo web: python app.py > Procfile (where app.py is the name of your python file for the app.
+    > Echo web: python app.py > Procfile (where app.py is the name of your python file for the app.)
+    - Add the following:
+        - web: gunicorn <something-unqiue>.wsgi:application   (this can be found under 'Dynos' in Heroku app resources tab)

-- Add, commit and push those additions to your GitHub repo
+12. Add, commit and push those additions to your GitHub repo
+13. Run the following commands to make migrations and migrate to using the postgres database:
+    > $ python3 manage.py makemigrations
+    > # python3 manage.py migrate

 ### How to run this project locally
--
+- To run this project locally you will need the following installed:
+Django
+Python
+Git
+Pip

+Open the command prompt / terminal on your computer
+Go to https://github.com/kmaaallen/unicorn-attractor-milestone and download the repository and unzip the file.
+Navigate to the working directory where the downloaded code is stored using the ‘cd’ command in command prompt or by opening the command prompt directly from the downloaded file in finder (mac)or windows explorer.
+Ensure all modules are imported from requirements.txt file using the following command: pip install -r requirements.txt (Python 2), or pip3 install -r requirements.txt (Python3)

+To run the project use the following command:
+> $python3 manage.py runserver

 ## Credits
-### Content

 ### Media
+The unicorn image used as the logo in the navigation came from Pixabay and can be viewed [here](https://pixabay.com/illustrations/unicorn-galaxy-unicorn-galaxy-star-2007266/)

 ## Acknowledgements
+Thank you as always to the Code Institute team and many contributors on Slack.